DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/ingesting-tmc2.md

 ### Create an ISIS-compatible image

 To use this image in ISIS, you will need to combine the JSON ISD with the cube.
 These can be written as an ISIS Cube or Gtiff.
-Although, we reccommend GTiffs given the large size of CH2 images.
+Although, we recommend GTiffs given the large size of CH2 images.

     ```
     mamba install usgscsm # if not installed already